kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

-	Transformation: more systematic discussion; see BHH2, p 322 Linear models: go into details also how to calculate confidence intervals and prediction intervals for MLR Show the spinning plane for highly correlated X's Include the influecePlot in the course notes (PDF): you have it in the slides, but not here
+	Transformation: more systematic discussion; see BHH2, p 322 Linear models: go into details also how to calculate confidence intervals and prediction intervals for MLR Show the spinning plane for highly correlated X's Include the influecePlot in the notes (PDF): you have it in the slides, but not here

 	Be clearer on what a CI for the MLR or OLS terms mean (i.e. it shows when a term is necessary; can be used to free up DOF)  Show examples and how to interpret them.